 So.
 Here it goes.

-To men, no matter where you are right now – addicted to porn, suffering the consequences of an affair, struggling with same sex attraction or simply fighting a daily battle against temptation – God’s grace is stronger and because of that, you are never without hope.
+To men, no matter where you are right now – addicted to porn, suffering the consequences of an affair, or simply fighting a daily battle against temptation – God’s grace is stronger and because of that, you are never without hope.
 Married men, it will lead you down a road that will cause more pain than you’ve ever felt.
 And never, ever say “I can look, I just can’t touch” (hint: that’s not biblical).
 Single men, it will distort your image of what a Godly marriage should be and cause a lot of heartache for you and your future family.
 Win this battle for you.
 Win it for your marriage.
 Win it for your children, grandchildren, great grandchildren and the many generations to come after.